edgarpf/gastos-deputados-federais/README.md

 docker container run -p 8098:8098 edgarpf/gastosdeputadosfederais
 ```

-Access http://localhost:8098 and you will see brazilian deputies spendings in the year in JSON format like the image below.
+Access http://localhost:8098 and you will see brazilian deputies spending in the year in JSON format like the image below.

 ![JSON](https://i.ibb.co/RBfB8Qd/Capturar.png)